Judicial Profile: Department 15

 - A Family Law Pro-Temp Judge since 1989.
 Upon my appointment in 2005, my assignment was the criminal calendar, which included misdemeanor trials, felony and misdemeanor arraignments, probation reviews and revocation hearings, and felony preliminary hearings.
 When the commissioner was unavailable, I heard civil harassment and domestic violence matters.
 I also presided over small claims trials de novo.
 In January 2008 was presiding over Felony Trials until July 2008 when I moved to the Family Law assignment.
-Currently assigned doing Felony Trials (since January 2011).
+Assigned doing Felony Trials (since January 2011).
 Since January 21, 2014, I have been presiding over a "hybrid" calendar which includes Family Law, Probate, LPS and Murphy Conservatorships and the occasional criminal matter.

 - Pre-bench Civic & Professional Activities

 I served as an arbitrator regarding civil cases filed in the Municipal Courts throughout Contra Costa County and continued to do so when these branch courts became Superior Courts of Limited Jurisdiction.

 In 1992, I served as the chairperson of the Contra Costa County Bar Association Fee Arbitration Panel and I served as a fee arbitrator on numerous cases.